-- 3 Letters of Recommendation (on official university/company letterhead and in sealed envelopes).
-Please note that no form is needed.
-Please also note that these letters can be uploaded by the references (those writing the letter) directly through the application website.
+- 3 Letters of Recommendation on official university/company letterhead.
+Please note that these letters can be uploaded by the references (those writing the letter) directly through the application website.
 See instructions and submission options explained on the application.

 - Any other documents you wish to submit.
 You may also submit other documents that you feel would be of interest to those reviewing your application.
 For example, applicants often submit a resume (or CV) with their documents.

 - (A writing sample is NOT required by our graduate program but you are more than welcomed to submit a writing sample if you prefer.
 Again, it is not required.)

-These items should be mailed to the following address:
+If necessary, these items can be mailed to the following address:

 114 West David Boyd Hall

 - Prior to registration for the first time (or upon re-entering), a new student should first meet with their assigned faculty advisor.
 If you do not know your assigned faculty advisor, you may email the Graduate Programs Coordinator, Madison Lane, at email@example.com and she will provide you with your faculty advisor's name and contact information.
 When meeting with your faculty advisor, they will assist you in building your class schedule and also answer any questions that you may have.
 If your assigned faculty advisor is not available, you may email the Graduate Program Coordinator at firstname.lastname@example.org to schedule an appointment with the Graduate Program Advisor.

 - After meeting with your assigned faculty advisor, new students should meet with the Graduate Program Coordinator.
 The Graduate Program Coordinator will provide new students with helpful information and necessary forms.
 The temporary advisor, together with the student, will plan and approve a schedule for the first semester, and subsequently for the second semester.
 The student will seek a permanent advisor during the first semester.